lalitlogical/kriangle/README.md

 ```
 When you are done with these commands, please run `rake db:migrate` to complete the migration.

-Now run the application and go to **/swagger** routes to check the APIs documentation.
+Now run the application and go to [http://localhost:3000/swagger](http://localhost:3000/swagger) routes to check the APIs documentation.
 Also you can check the rails project which will magically contains the generated code.

-This is the example of Kriangle which can be use to create a full working module with these generators.
+This is the example of Kriangle which can be use to scaffold a full working module with these generators.
 Play it!

 Hope you like it!. if you face any issue, please feel free to contact me :)